 To remove a head restraint for cleaning or repair, pull it up as far as it will go.
-Push the release button, then pull the restraint out of the seatback.
+Push the release button, then pull the restraint out of the seat-back.

-Failure to reinstall the head restraints can result in severe injury during a crash.
+Failure to reinstall, or correctly reinstall, the head restraints can result in severe injury during a crash.